Olu433/MernShop/ReadME.md

-# WakaShop
+# MernShop

-WakaShop is an innovative eCommerce platform designed to provide users with a seamless online shopping experience.
+MernShop is an innovative eCommerce platform designed to provide users with a seamless online shopping experience.
 From browsing through a variety of products to easy checkout and payment options, WakaShop is dedicated to delivering quality service and user satisfaction.

 ## Features